4. Motion Planning

 In Nav2, a controller is used to generate the command velocity for the robot so that it can follow a global path.
 The controller uses the local costmap to generate the path such that it avoids high cost areas in the local costmap while still trying its best to follow the path.

-Next we will explore an example Objective that involves using machine learning to detect scattered boxes, and leverage our mobile robot to move the boxes to a predefined zone in a warehouse.
+In this last section we will explore an example Objective that involves using machine learning to detect scattered boxes, and leverage our mobile robot to move the boxes to a predefined zone in a warehouse.

 This Objective requires a fairly powerful computer to run, due to its use of several ML models.
 It is ongoing work to improve performance of these ML models, but you may not be able to run this example without NVIDIA hardware.
 If you can’t run this successfully that’s ok, but take a look at the Objectives to see how things are put together.